 Formerly a lecturer at Kabul University, Afghanistan, Adeena Niazi arrived in Canada in 1988 as a refugee.
 In 1990, she founded the Afghan Women’s Organization (AWO).
 Under her leadership, the organization has been active in supporting newcomer women and their families, especially refugees who have experienced war and violence.
 The AWO, as one of only a few settlement agencies in Canada that are also a sponsorship agreement holder, has sponsored and successfully settled 1000s of refugees.
-Adeena has managed the AWO for over 27 years, first as president of the working board and then as Executive Director.
-She served as an elected member of the NGO/Government Committee on Private Sponsorship for 4 years and as a board member on organizations serving newcomer communities including: Refugee Law office, Culture Link, Women in Transition, Afghan Association of Ontario, Women Intercultural Network, Women in Transition, Canadian Centre for Victims of torture, Canadian Council for Refugees, and Better Living Health and Community Services.
+Adeena has managed the AWO for over 33 years, first as president of the working board and then as Executive Director.
+She served as an elected member of the NGO/Government Committee on Private Sponsorship for 4 years and as a board member on organizations serving newcomer communities, including the Refugee Law Office, Culture Link, Afghan Association of Ontario, Women Intercultural Network, Women in Transition, Canadian Centre for Victims of torture, Canadian Council for Refugees, and Better Living Health and Community Services.

 - Leading Women, Building Communities Award, Queen Elizabeth II Diamond Jubilee Medal (2012)